Chenghao-Hu/chenghao-hu.github.io/_pages/talks.md

 ## **Presentations in 2025**

 **Hu, Chenghao** and Victor Junnan Pan.
 (2025).
+A base-generation approach to sentence-initial root modal auxiliaries in Chinese, oral presentation at [Workshop on the Syntax and Semantics of Auxiliaries](https://www.sfl.cnrs.fr/fr/synsem-colloque-syntaxe-et-semantique-des-auxiliaires), UPS Pouchet, Paris, June 23-24.

+**Hu, Chenghao** and Victor Junnan Pan.
+(2025).
 Chinese Nominal Structure: on Plural Marker and Pronouns, oral presentation at 34th Colloquium on Generative Grammar ([CGG34](https://sites.google.com/view/cgg34)), National University of Distance Education (UNED), Madrid, May 7-9.